Xilinx/Vitis-AI-Tutorials/Design_Tutorials/03-using_densenetx/README.md

 We will run the following steps:

 +  Training and evaluation of a customised version of the DenseNet network using TensorFlow Keras.
+(Optional step)
 +  Conversion of the HDF5 format Keras checkpoint into a TensorFlow compatible checkpoint.
 +  Removal of the training nodes and conversion of the graph variables to constants (..often referred to as 'freezing the graph').
 +  Evaluation of the frozen model using the CIFAR-10 test dataset.